whitneyburton/portfolios/students/1507/regis-boudinot/20160122-regis-boudinot-m4.markdown

 ### Giving Feedback

-**Adam is a JavaScripter.
-His interest in promises, closures, and all that is new JS frameworks is contagious.**
+**Adam is a JavaScripter.**

+His interest in promises, closures, and all that is new JS frameworks is contagious.

 He continuously pushes why it’s so great!

 His second time through Module 3 has shown a lot of improvement.
 He has a lot less stress, and seems to really enjoy the deep learning of what he already did!

 *The only negatives I have for Adam is that he can bring people down with him when he gets sad.
 The same can be said for me though.
 So this is more of a description on how much people care about him.*

+**Bret is quite the character.**

+He is always finding the strangest bugs and seems to enjoy tracking them down.
+While he does spend an insane amount of time encountering bugs that none of us have encountered, he also spends time helping people fix other issues.
+He has become an excellent debugger and his javascript skills have surprised me.

+*The only negative I have for Bret is that he can go get lost in the back of classroom A and when he gets stuck he doesn’t reach out for help.*

+Otherwise Bret has been a great contributing member to the cohort and turing itself!

 Keep crushin’ it!